NCL Home> Application examples> Data Analysis || Data files for some examples

 This example uses the same unstructured MPAS data as the previous example, but regrids it to a curvilinear tripolar grid (300 x 360) read off a file.
 The "patch" interpolation method is used.

-This example is the reverse of the previous example: it regrids data from a curvilinear tripolar grid (300 x 360) to an unstructured MPAS grid (163842 cells).
-The "patch" interpolation method is used again.
+This example is the reverse of the previous example: it regrids data from a curvilinear tripolar grid (300 x 360) to an unstructured MPAS grid (hexagonal grid, 163842 cells).
+Both the "patch" and "conserve" interpolation methods are used.

 When you regrid to an unstructured grid, you MUST set Opt@DstGridType = "unstructured" so the ESMF regridding code knows you have an unstructured grid, and not a rectilinear grid that has the same length for its lat/lon arrays.